 It used to be that a child aspired to be a lawyer, a doctor, or if they were ambitious, an astronaut.
 All respectable careers that also pay well.
 Now, however, if you were to ask a child on the street what they wanted to be when they grow up, it isn’t too far-fetched to hear a response such as marine biologist or even a park ranger.
 It may seem like a childish hope, but in reality untraditional, and environmentally friendly jobs, or “green jobs,” are becoming much more popular.
-Also, the top green degrees allow students to pursue this.
+Also, the top environmental degrees allow students to pursue this.

 Keeping the environment safe and clean has become a growing concern lately, and in response schools, homes, and businesses have all started to implement green practices.
 This practice extends into the job world too as “green collar” jobs are in high demand, and are gaining more and more respect.
 It may be hard for some to believe, as many still want to think that green jobs are low paying life alternatives, instead of steady careers that can provide for a family.
 However, schools are even recognizing this new trend, and have begun to offer degrees and classes to help prepare students interested in going into jobs that work in the environment sectors of the economy.